 Microsoft Editor Pricing Plans

-It has a single-price plan and will cost you $7 per month for a monthly subscription and $70 a year for an annual subscription.
+It has a single-price plan and will cost you $7 per month for a monthly subscription and $70 per year for an annual subscription.

-The free version of Editor helps you with basic grammar and spelling checks, but if you need language and sentence structure suggestions, you must get a paid subscription.
+The free version of Editor helps you with basic grammar and spelling checks, but you must get a paid subscription if you need language and sentence structure suggestions.

 Related Reads: